milk-org/hardw-cred2/README.md

 Installation directory is ~/src/EDT/ on scexao2 computer (kernel 3.13.0-43-generic)

-# Installing EDT PDV software for Linux
+## Installing EDT PDV software for Linux
+Download the files from (https://edt.com/pdv_run_installation_instructions/).Right-click on the link, then select “Save link” from the drop-down menu.

 [Device configuration guide](https://edt.com/downloads/ad_config_guide/)